| |

 The overall mission of the Network of Executive Women (NEW) is to attract, retain and advance women in the retail and consumer products industry through education, leadership and business development.

-Knowing that female colleagues in the food brokerage industry were few and far between, Bobbie O'Hare decided to establish the New England chapter of NEW.
-Her mission was to help other women in the region break through the glass ceiling of a male-dominated industry.
+Knowing that female colleagues in the food brokerage industry were few and far between, Bobbie O’Hare decided to establish the New England chapter of NEW.
+Her mission was to help other women in the region break through the barriers of a male-dominated industry.
+After starting the New England chapter in 2003, she developed the Metro NY and Northwest Arkansas chapters.
+She then went on to establish 15 of the 20 regional NEW chapters, making it the powerhouse national organization it is today.

 |